Docs - Brushland Labs

 Reading Data

-After configuring the sensor via I2C, the pins will retain the stored output mode in the next power cycle.
+After configuring the sensor via I2C, the pins will retain the new output mode in future power cycles.
 You can then disconnect the sensor from the I2C port and connect it to the appropriate port type based on your configuration.
 The process for reading data from the control or expansion hub in the new mode is outlined below.

 Digital Reads